 What are the steps in the dewatering process?

-- Submit the following applications as required, noting that exemptions are in place for some approvals:
+- Submit the following applications as required, noting that exemptions (refer to the exemption aquifer interference activities taking 3ML or less and exemption for excavation dewatering taking greater than 3ML fact sheets) are in place for some approvals:

 - water supply works approval for construction dewatering – check requirements to see if a dewatering management plan is needed